 The A2B network host shall support the following error handling procedures:

-For errors which occur during the Host A2B Network configuration, the host shall try the configuration a single time, and then report the success or failure of that configuration via the Diagnostic Command Response code.
-The host will not retry configuration, until commanded via an additional Diagnostic Command.
+For errors which occur during the Host A2B Network configuration, the host shall try the configuration multiple times per Infotainment Diagnostics Spec, and then report the success or failure of that configuration via the Diagnostic Command Response code.

-For hard network errors (errors which require one or more master or slave nodes to be re-initialized) which occur at a normal A2B wakeup event and require re-initialization of the A2B network, the host shall increment a nonvolatile A2B_HARD_ERROR_COUNTER, and allow up to 300 ms [CAL_MAX_STARTMS] for startup and initialization (@50 ms per node[CAL_NODE_STARTMS]), and will perform constant retries until the A2B network starts, or the wakeup source is turned off.
+For hard network errors (errors which require one or more Main or Sub nodes to be re-initialized) which occur at a normal A2B wakeup event and require re-initialization of the A2B network, the host shall increment a nonvolatile A2B_HARD_ERROR_COUNTER, and allow up to 800 ms [CAL_MAX_STARTMS] for startup and initialization (@50 ms per node[CAL_NODE_STARTMS]), and will perform constant retries until the A2B network starts, or the wakeup source is turned off.
+For A2B bus shorts, the Main node shall not attempt rediscovery until after the short is removed.
 The host shall identify the specific hard error via a Diagnostic DTC and related DID.

-For transient errors (detected by the master, or detected by the slaves) which occur after a successful key on or other startup event, the host shall count the number of transient errors per second.
+For transient errors (detected by the main node, or detected by the sub nodes) which occur after a successful key on or other startup event, the host shall count the number of transient errors per second.
 If more than 50 [CAL_MAX_ERRORCNT] errors occur within a 5 second interval [CAL_MAX_ERRORSEC], the Host shall increment an non-volatile A2B_TRANSIENT_ERROR_COUNTER (perform automatic retries every until the A2B network re-starts, or the wakeup source is turned off.
 The host shall identify the specific error via a Diagnostic DTC.

-(Verification Test: HLSL_A2B_LINK_REQ__)

 A2B Error Handling Table

 INTTYPE